SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/seamless-view.md

   </html>
 ```

-The result should look like this.
-First you will see a Checkin module where the
+First you will see a Checkin module where the payer can enter their email and
-payer can enter their email and phone number.
+phone number.

 {:.text-center}
-![screenshot of the authenticated seamless view checkin][seamless-view-checkin]
+![screenshot of the authenticated implementation seamless view checkin][login-checkin]

+A known payer will be sent directly to the payment menu shown below.
+If we
+detect that the payer is new, we give them the option to save their details or
+proceed without saving.
+If that happens, these checkin steps will appear.
+Notice
+the lack of address input for digital products (bottom screenshot).

+{:.text-center}
+![screenshot of the seamless view checkin when the payer is new][checkin-new-payer]

+{:.text-center}
+![screenshot of the seamless view checkin when entering details][checkin-enter-details-mixed]

+{:.text-center}
+![screenshot of the seamless view checkin when entering details][checkin-enter-details-digital]

 After checking in, the payment menu will appear with the payer information
 displayed above the menu.
 The payer can select their preferred payment
 instrument and pay.
+The example with shipping address is for all goods (physical
+and digital), the one without shipping address is for digital products only.

 {:.text-center}
+![screenshot of the authenticated implementation seamless view payment menu mixed][seamless-payment-menu-mixed]

+{:.text-center}
-![screenshot of the authenticated seamless view payment menu][seamless-view-payment-menu]
+![screenshot of the authenticated implementation seamless view payment menu digital][seamless-payment-menu-digital]

 Once the payer has completed the purchase, you can perform a GET towards the
 `paymentOrders` resource to see the purchase state.